CedricVanhaverbeke/cv/blogposts/blogging.md

 };
 ```

 The next step consist of creating two pages in the project.
 One page is responsible for showing a list of the blogposts.
-Your blogposts can be read on the second page.
-In Gatsby, routing is handled for you if you put the pages in the right spot:
+The blogposts themselves can be read on the second page.
+In Gatsby, routing works automagically if you put the pages in the right spot:

 1. `src/pages/blog/index.js` : The list of blogposts.
-This file will be mapped to the `/blog` route.
+This file will be rendered when visiting the `/blog` route.
 2. `src/pages/blog/{MarkdownRemark.id}.js` : The blogpost itself.
-This file will be mapped to the `/blog/your-id-here` route.
+This page will show up when visiting the `/blog/your-id-here` route.

 Lastly, add a mock blogpost in the folder you configured, so you can actually get some data.
-To include some metadata in your blogpost, simply add a frontmatter part in the markdown file.
+Some extra metadata can be passed in the frontmatter section of the markdown file as shown below.

 ```
 ---